hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Each modifier has several buttons at its top:

 Mute (eye icon)
-   Disables the modifier.
-Very useful to compare the image, with / without modifications.
+   Disables the modifier, useful to compare the image, with or without modifications.
 Move (up/down arrow icon)
-   The next two buttons are used to change the modifier's position in the stack.
+   These two buttons change the modifier's position in the stack which affects their computation order.
 Remove ``X``
-   The cross is to delete the modifier from the stack.
+   Deletes the modifier from the stack.

 Masking